jwon114/vending-machine/README.md

 To get started with the project:

 ### Prerequisites
-Requirements to run the project.
-- Ruby 2.6.5
+Ruby 2.6.5 is required for the project.

 ### Installation
 Clone or download project.